Nonreciprocal Weyl semimetal waveguide: SPP modes

-{\it{SPP modes. }} We now proceed to calculate the normal modes of the modified Maxwell electrodynamics.
-We first solve the wave equation in the bulk.
-Then we determine the dispersion relation of the SPP by imposing the appropriate matching conditions for the fields at the interface between the WS and the dielectric.
+We now proceed to calculate the normal modes of the modified Maxwell electrodynamics.
+We first solve the wave equation in the bulk; then, we determine the dispersion relation of the SPPs by imposing the appropriate matching conditions for the fields at the interface between the WS and the dielectric.
 We focus throughout on modes decaying on both sides of the interface.

-The solution of the equations \eqref{del.E}-\eqref{delxB} in the frequency domain exploits the cylindrical symmetry of the system.
+The solution of equations \eqref{del.E}-\eqref{delxB} in the frequency domain exploits the cylindrical symmetry of the system.
 In cylindrical coordinates $(r,\varphi,z)$, one writes the electric field in the form

-where $q_z$ is the wavevector along the axis, $m\in\mathbb{Z}$ the orbital angular momentum label.
-The vector field $\mathbf{E}_m(r)$ is further constrained by the cylindrical symmetry, see Sec.~I of the Supplemental Material (SM) \cite{SM}.
+where $q_z$ is the wavevector along the axis, $m\in\mathbb{Z}$ the OAM label.
+The vector field $\mathbf{E}_m(r)$ is further constrained by the cylindrical symmetry, see Appendix \ref{app:solution}.
 There, we show that the dispersion relation is determined by seeking a solution in the form \eqref{eq:fieldform} and subsequently imposing the consistency of the axion electrodynamics equations.
 The presence of the extra term in the non-homogeneous Maxwell equations modifies the dispersion relation of the electromagnetic modes in the bulk of the material.
 The latter is implicitly determined by the equation

 where $q=\sqrt{q_z^2+q_\perp^2}$, and $q_\perp=\sqrt{q_x^2+q_y^2}$ is the modulus of the radial component of the wavevector.

 In the presence of an interface at $r=R$, the wavevector in the radial direction is not a conserved quantity, but is instead determined from \eqref{secular} as a function of the axial momentum and the frequency.
 This yields real solutions, which correspond to the waveguide modes, as well as imaginary solutions $q_\perp=-i\kappa$, which decay exponentially from the interface toward the axis and are associated with the SPP modes.
 These are the object of this work and are characterized by the inverse localization length